samb00ka/DNSkron/README.md

 In addition to stdout output the script creates a folder with a csv file with all IP addresses found and a txt file with subdomains and IP related information.
 Timestamp shows when domain was seen on that IP for the last time.

-API limit is enough for a non-commercial daily use.
+API limit is enough for a non-commercial daily use (1000 queries).
 Amount of domains resolved from IP is limited to 1000.
 The script was tested on Ubuntu/Debian systems.

 Hint: Set scrolling in terminal to unlimited, the output may include thousands of domains.